-What has been changing over the past two months?
+What has been changing over the past two months? (and right into this week)

 Factors that caused adjustments in our revenues and expenses since November.
 As we get more information, these numbers go up and down.

 Revenue - Tax receipts, Town Meeting decisions, Local Receipt estimates, Chapter 70 adjustments